ptarmiganlabs/butler-docs/content/en/docs/getting started/operations/standalone.md

   -V, --version                        output the version number -c, --configfile <file>              path to config file -l, --loglevel <level>               log level (choices: "error", "warn", "info", "verbose", "debug", "silly") --new-relic-account-name  <name...>  New Relic account name.
-Used within Butler to differentiate between different target
-                                       New Relic accounts
+Used within Butler to differentiate between different target New Relic accounts
   --new-relic-api-key <key...>         insert API key to use with New Relic --new-relic-account-id <id...>       New Relic account ID --test-email-address <address>       send test email to this address.
 Used to verify email settings in the config file.
   --test-email-from-address <address>  send test email from this address.
-Only relevant when SMTP server allows from address
-                                       to be set.
+Only relevant when SMTP server allows from address to be set.
+  --no-qs-connection                   don't connect to Qlik Sense server at all.
+Run in isolated mode --api-rate-limit                     set the API rate limit, per minute.
+Default is 100 calls/minute.
+Set to 0 to disable rate limiting.
   -h, --help                           display help for command PS C:\tools\butler>
 ```